Mudejar Architecture in Simple Terms: Key Features & Examples

 Vaults are another important element of Mudéjar architecture.

 A vault is an arch-shaped structure that is used to span a space and provide support for the roof or ceiling of a building.
-They can often be seen on ceilings or walls, creating interesting shapes that add depth to the design.
+They can often be seen on ceilings or walls, creating shapes that add depth to the design.

-The vaults themselves can be constructed using different material like stone, steel, or other materials and provide stability while keeping the space open and airy.
-Vaults are commonly seen in Mudéjar architecture as they help to keep the unique aesthetic of an Islamic-influenced building, while creating large open spaces - domes.
+Vaults are commonly seen in Mudéjar architecture as they help to keep the unique aesthetic of an Islamic-influenced building, while helping support large open spaces - domes.

 Watch the video at the beginning of this post about Sant Bartholomew Chapel to see the best example of Mudejar vaults both on the ceiling and the wall.